 And it isn’t just small businesses undergoing a digital transformation.
-Survey data from McKinsey indicates that businesses globally have accelerated the digitization of customer interaction by about three years.
+Survey data from McKinsey indicates that businesses globally have accelerated the digitisation of customer interaction by about three years.

 Even when physical retail stores are back to business as usual, the lasting effects of COVID-19 on retail sales will still loom large.
 If you have a physical store (or several), it may be time to bring your brick-and-mortar store into the world of online shopping.
 If you have an existing ecommerce store that hasn’t received enough love, now is a great time to make sure it’s a robust channel that can complement your offline brand as part of an omnichannel strategy.